Key Takeaways:

 Google Ventures (GV) helps founders with innovative ideas to grow and succeed.
 It offers its team equity as well as bonuses for achieving specific milestones.
 GV has been successful in attracting and retaining top talent by creating a culture that fosters innovation and entrepreneurship.
 The approach has contributed to the success of ventures like Uber, Nest, and Slack.

-The final step is to bring the vision of the incubator together and secure internal buy-in from all stakeholders.
+The final step is to pitch your incubator framework to secure internal buy-in from all stakeholders.
 This involves creating a compelling narrative for the incubator and communicating its value proposition to key decision-makers within the company.

 By securing buy-in from all stakeholders, you can ensure that the incubator has the necessary resources and support to succeed.
 This includes not only financial resources but also access to talent, expertise and the autonomy needed to operate successfully.